No, David!: Plot summary

-This story, portrayed as a picture book, is about a young boy named David who is often told “no” by his mother.
-David is an energetic and mischievous child, and throughout the story, David is constantly engaging in antics that always lead to his mother’s disapproval.
+This story, portrayed as a picture book, is about a young boy named David who is often told "no" by his mother.
+David is an energetic and mischievous child, and throughout the story, David is constantly engaging in antics that always lead to his mother's disapproval.

-On the first illustration, the text reads, "David's mother always said, 'No, David!'".
+On the first illustration, the text reads, "David's mother always said, 'No, David!
 The first illustration depicts David using crayons to draw on the living room wall.

-Throughout its illustrations, this book pictures the various unapproved activities that David participates in, such as trying to snag a cookie from the cookie jar, tracing mud into the house, splashing water all over in the bathtub, running outside naked, pounding pots, playing with his food, chewing with his mouth open, jumping on furniture, picking his nose, making a mess with his toys, and so on.
-With each mischievous activity, David received disapproval and a reprimanding “No, David!” for his actions.
+Throughout its illustrations, this book pictures the various unapproved activities that David participates in, such as trying to snag a cookie from the cookie jar, tracking mud on the carpet, splashing water on the floor, running outside naked, pounding pans, playing with his food, chewing with his mouth open, jumping on his bed, picking his nose, making a mess with his toys, and so on.
+With each mischievous activity, David received disapproval and a reprimanding "No, David!" for his actions.
 The story concludes with a final activity.
-The final straw comes where David plays baseball in the house, even though his mother tells him not to, and then shatters a flower vase.
+The final straw comes where David plays baseball in the house, even though his mother tells him not to, and then shatters a flower vase and a glass ballerina.
 This results in David receiving a timeout on a chair in the corner.

 David feels bad for causing damage with his rowdiness.
 When he is in time out, a tear falls down his cheek.
-Finally, the story ends with David’s mother embracing him with a “Yes David, I love you".
+Finally, the story ends with David's mother embracing him saying "Yes David...
+I love you!"

 Analysis

 Themes

 This story presents some important ideas and themes for the young audiences that this book is geared to.
 Various themes such as discipline and proper behavior are very evident, as this book focuses on the mischievous behavior of David when he disobeys rules.
 Each page of this book has David acting out things he is not supposed to do, and this theme addresses the common issue of disobedient and improper behavior in younger children.

 In addition to discipline and proper behavior, parental love and patience is another theme that this short story highlights.
-Even though this story circulates around the idea of David’s mother reprimanding him for all of his disobedient actions, his mother’s love for him remains constant and is reinforced at the end of the story with their embrace.
+Even though this story circulates around the idea of David's mother reprimanding him for all of his disobedient actions, his mother's love for him remains constant and is reinforced at the end of the story with their embrace.

 As mentioned in the authors note, this book also is able to help capture the essence of childhood and the curiosity that children often have at such a young age.
-Through David’s mischievous acts, this book provides a look into a young child’s world, allowing all types of readers, adults and children alike, to relate as these acts are common childhood experiences.
+Through David's mischievous acts, this book provides a look into a young child’s world, allowing all types of readers, adults and children alike, to relate as these acts are common childhood experiences.